Back to Silas S. Brown's home page

-- Another alternative is to record OGG with StereoMatch "Amazing MP3 Recorder" (MP3 encoding is a paid add-on but OGG is provided)---its default settings give about 72 kbps for speech (31M/hr, variable); no intermediate WAV files, and many of its problems were fixed in version 0.10.10 (although there is not yet a visual indicator of microphone activity).
+- Another alternative is to record OGG with StereoMatch "Amazing MP3 Recorder" (MP3 encoding is a paid add-on but OGG is provided)---its default settings give about 72 kbps for speech (31M/hr, variable); no intermediate WAV files, and many of its early-version problems are fixed (although there is not yet a visual indicator of microphone activity).

 - Rehearsal Assistant is GPL'd but there is a serious bug to be aware of when recording uncompressed (see its SourceForge Bug 4)---on some devices, if you do too much in other apps such as the browser, background recording can be aborted without clearing the red indicator on the notification bar, leaving an incomplete wav file that needs sox --ignore-length to play.

 Triveous and StereoMatch do not have this problem but they're closed-source, although currently without advertisements apart from suggestions to upgrade to their "Pro" versions which unlock more settings.